Three Dreams Denied: Production

+This is the first episode of the series written by Danielle Weisberg, who was an assistant on the show at the time the episode was written.
+The episode was originally titled "The Voice Actor's Apprentice."

 Ben Platt appeared in the episode as Blake and Paul Rudd appeared as himself.
 Rudd previously guest-starred in two other episodes.
 Dawnn Lewis also appears as an airplane stewardess.
 On 2020, Fox released eight promotional pictures from the episode.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 4.41 million viewers.

 Critical response

 Tony Sokol with Den of Geek said, "The Simpsons are always self-referential, but it gets very subliminal in 'Three Dreams Denied.' ...
 This week, Bart is playing a voiceover actor.
 I’m sure Professor Frink could come up with some reason this somehow flays the laws of animation physics.
 This is probably why the episode falls short.
 No one episode of The Simpsons can handle the voiceover click-track continuum, smooth jazz and the ultimate question to ask at Comicalooza.
 It’s just too much.
 In the past, The Simpsons could have borne the extra weight.
 They’ve always had cross plots, subplots and occasional mini-arcs which play out under the radar.
 Each of the three stories are strong, funny and have the pathos or peril needed to make them great.
 In that sense, 'Three Dreams Denied' is very much operating in The Simpsons early mode.
 While the journey flies by without too many bumps, the episode lives up to its title."
 He also gave the episode three out of five stars.

+Jesse Bereta of Bubbleblabber gave the episode a 7.5 out of 10.
+He highlighted the stories of Comic Book Guy and Lisa but thought Bart's story could have been done better.
+However, he enjoyed the amount of jokes and references in the episode.